letsencrypt/acme-spec/draft-barnes-acme.md

 ## Authorization Resources

-An ACME authorization resource represents server's authorization for an account key pair to represent an identifier.
-In addition to a public key and identifier, an authorization includes several metadata fields, such as the status of the authorization (e.g., "pending", "valid", or "revoked") and which challenges were used to validate possession of the identifier.
+An ACME authorization resource represents server's authorization for an account to represent an identifier.
+In addition to the identifier, an authorization includes several metadata fields, such as the status of the authorization (e.g., "pending", "valid", or "revoked") and which challenges were used to validate possession of the identifier.

 The structure of an ACME authorization resource is as follows:

 identifier (required, dictionary of string):
-: The identifier that the account key is authorized to represent
+: The identifier that the account is authorized to represent

   type (required, string):
   : The type of identifier.

   value (required, string):
   : The identifier itself.

-key (required, dictionary):
-: The public key of the account key pair, encoded as a JSON Web Key object {{I-D.ietf-jose-json-web-key}}.

 status (optional, string):
 : The status of this authorization.
 Possible values are: "unknown", "pending", "processing", "valid", "invalid" and "revoked".
 If this field is missing, then the default value is "pending".